 Practical Steps

-Don’t dump the roots of vegetables.
-Set up a mini-garden in your home to replant some of them and grow some veggies and herbs yourself.
+Hang onto the roots of vegetables.
+Set up a mini-garden in your home to replant some of them and grow veggies and herbs yourself.
+It’s satisfying, and it’ll save you money, too.

-If you don’t regularly take stock of what you already have in your pantry and fridge, groceries can quickly start piling up.
-As well as taking up space, old food stored incorrectly quickly goes bad and can spoil other food in the process.
+If you don’t regularly check what you have in your pantry and fridge, groceries can quickly start piling up.
+Old food can go bad and spoil other food, while taking up cupboard space and making it even harder to see what you have.

 Practical Steps